-On February 24, 2012, we amended our senior secured revolving credit facility with Madison Capital Funding LLC to, among other things:
+On February 24, 2012, we amended the Credit Facility to, among other things:

 - expand the borrowing capacity under the Credit Facility from \$40.0 million to \$45.0 million; - extend the period during which we may make and repay borrowings under the Credit Facility from July 30, 2013 to February 24, 2015 (the "Revolving Period").
 The Revolving Period may, upon the occurrence of an event of default, by action of the lenders or automatically, be terminated.
 All borrowings and other amounts payable under the Credit Facility are due and payable five years after the end of the Revolving Period; and - remove the condition that we may not acquire additional loan assets without the prior written consent of Madison Capital Funding LLC.